nealcaren/fightordie/_build/html/_sources/Volumes/26/02/on_being_crazy.md

 "Usher," said the lady, "this is social equality."

-No, madame, said the usher, it is the second movement of Beethoven's
+No, madame, said the usher, it is the second movement of Beethoven's Fifth Symphony.

 After the theatre, I sought the hotel where I had sent my baggage.
 The clerk scowled.